sharetribe/flex-docs/src/docs/howto-payments/removing-stripe/index.md

 <info>

-The template supports the default free inquiry process (TODO FIX WORDING), which does not include bookings or stock reservations.
+The template supports the _default-inquiry_ process, which does not include bookings or stock reservations.
 This process is the easiest way to use a marketplace without Stripe.
 However, if you do want to use bookings or stock reservations without Stripe, you will need to follow the steps in this guide.

 </info>